GwonjinLee/halleri_transcriptomics/README.md

 # halleri_transcriptomics
-RNA-seq pipeline for A. halleri transcriptomics
+RNA-seq pipeline used for A. halleri transcriptomics